 In June 2016, we spent eight nights driving the route in 'Jock the Jeep' and we absolutely loved every minute and every mile.
 The rugged Highland scenery was as beautiful as one would imagine, the driving challenge along single-track country roads and hairpin bends unforgettable, the local seafood, whisky and gin were divine, the hospitality second to none and some of the sights along the way were worthy of any traveller's UK bucket-list.
 From sweeping coastline and picture postcard beaches, haunted ruins and stunning castles, to puffin, deer and dolphin-spotting and the hand of thousands of years of history upon your shoulder at every turn.

-If you want to experience Scotland at its best, then the NC500 simply has to be on your list.
+If you want to experience Scotland at its best, then the North Coast 500 simply has to be on your list.

-We've created this 'Definitive Guide to the North Coast 500' to help fellow travellers prepare for their own unforgettable road trip in the Scottish Highlands.
+We've created this 'Ultimate North Coast 500 Guide' to help fellow travellers prepare for their own unforgettable road trip in the Scottish Highlands.
 You'll find key information here as well as links to our articles to help you plan your route and discover the unmissable spots, guides to important practical information to know before you set off and plenty of photos to make you realise just why the NC500 really is as amazing as everyone says.

 What is the North Coast 500?

 The roads which form this route have always been there.
 However, the 'North Coast 500' is the new name given to a specific itinerary by the non-profit North Highland Initiative in order to create wider awareness of this remote part of Scotland as a tourist destination and to make it a little easier for people to plan their time up here.

 Beginning in Inverness, travellers have the option to start the NC500 route heading west towards the Applecross peninsula (B) before taking on the long winding roads of the gorgeous west coast, or they can travel north-east through the coastal landscapes of the Black Isle towards Wick and John O'Groats (E).